msftnadavbh/ghas-workshop-zero2hero/README.md

 ## What is GitHub Advanced Security?

 GitHub Advanced Security (GHAS) is a suite of security tools built directly into GitHub.
-It helps you find and fix vulnerabilities in your code, prevent secrets from leaking, and keep your dependencies up to date—all without leaving your workflow.
+It helps you find and fix vulnerabilities in your code, prevent secrets from leaking, and keep your dependencies up to date-all without leaving your workflow.

 **This workshop covers:**